flipcamp/engagingstudents4/essays/pellegrin.md

 - conduct in a very fast 4 (hypermetric 2)
 - 32-measure form (AA)
 - order of events (form gets *easier* to hear as performance progresses):
-- 1 chorus of drum solo, plus 4 extra measures
+- one chorus of drum solo, plus four extra measures
 - saxophone solo enters on downbeat of new chorus
 - piano and bass do not enter until later
 - head is only presented at the end